uyuni-project/tetra/SPECIAL_CASES.md

 ## Gotchas

 * `tetra` internally uses `git` to keep track of files, any tetra project is actually also a `git` repo.
 Feel free to use it as any ordinary git repo, including pushing to a remote repo, rebasing, merging or using GitHub's pull requests.
 Just make sure any `tetra: ` comments are preserved;
 * some Maven plugins like the Eclipse Project ones ([Tycho](https://www.eclipse.org/tycho/)) will save data in `/tmp` downloaded from the Internet and will produce errors if this data is not there during offline builds.
 One way to work around that is to force Java to use a kit subdirectory as `/tmp`.
-Add the following option to `tetra mvn` during your build:
+Add the following option to `mvn` during your build:

     -Djava.io.tmpdir=<full path to project>/kit/tmp